fzaiter/Mickey/README.md

 # Mickey

-Simple Windows application written in Java, designed to prevent computer hibernation and maintain active status in social applications.
+Mickey is a simple Windows application written in Java designed to prevent your computer from hibernating and to maintain an active status in social applications.
+It does this by simulating the user's activity through a background process that causes the cursor to move slightly from time to time.

+## Features

+- Prevents computer from going into hibernation.
+- Keeps your status active in social applications.
+- Simple and intuitive GUI with start and timer controls.

+## Usage

+1. Launch the application by running the JAR or EXE file.
+2. The GUI will provide options to start and stop the activity simulation.
+3. Adjust the timer settings and use the start button to begin the simulation.